Straight to the Heart (game show)

-Straight to the Heart is an American game show that aired in 1989 from March 20-September 8.
+Straight to the Heart is an American game show that aired in first-run syndication from March 20 to September 8, 1989.
 The program was hosted by Michael Burger and co-hosted by Barbara Lee Alexander.

 Game format

 Each episode features three men and three women looking for love, trying to find out which one of the three members of the opposite sex they are most compatible with.

 Prior to the show, each team of men and women were asked three intimate questions about themselves.
 While on the air, three statements made by the team (one for each member) were revealed to the opposite sex.
 Each one decided which one pertains to him/her.
 Then the first team revealed who gave what statement.
 Each contestant got $50 for each opposite sex who said his/her statement.
 What makes this game different from other shows using money as score, money was not used as score.
 It was all about how compatible they are to each other.
 The man and the woman who matched each other's answers the most wins the game and became a couple.